vuxcode/pr1-project-x2gut/time-report.md

   - *Implemented input block to block user's input while proccessing winner .*
   - *Added additional styles to cell when there is a winner.*

+- 2025-12-09 Worked for 30 minutes total.
+  - *Updated comments to make the code more clear for the presentation.*